sassoftware/viya4-monitoring-kubernetes/README.md

 ### Default StorageClass

-The default cluster StorageClass is used for both monitoring and logging unless the value is specifically set in `user-*.yaml` file(s).
-The deployment scripts will issue a warning if no default StorageClass is available even if the value is properly set by the user.
-In this case, the warning can be safely ignored.
+The default cluster StorageClass is used for both monitoring and logging unless the value is specifically set in `user-*.yaml` files for monitoring or logging.
+The deployment scripts issue a warning if no default StorageClass is available, even if the value is properly set by the user.
+In this case, you can safely ignore the warning.